0xMiya/Guides/Installation/Gentoo/gentoo.md

 		------------------
 		<boot partition (esp)>	/boot	vfat	defaults	0 2

-	This file needs to be configured again later on
+	This file needs to be configured again later on.

 * Compile